-Over the years, I've written most of my Salon essays on the subjects of good and evil, liberalism and conservativism, secularism and religion.
+I've written most of my Salon essays on the subjects of good and evil, liberalism and conservatism, secularism and religion.
 I haven't tended to be too interested in Republicans and Democrats per se—party politics may be essential to our political system, but they aren't all that useful to talk about from a philosophical or ideological standpoint.
 I usually vote for Democrats not because they're Democrats but because their policies tend to be more in line with my personal ideology.
 I'm registered as an Independent, incidentally, a fact that in New Mexico prevented me from participating in the primary contest between Barack Obama and Hillary Clinton.
-In recent years, I've tended to rail more against Republicans because their actions have engendered within me more disapproval, if not outright disgust.
+Over the years I've tended to rail more against Republicans because their actions have engendered within me more disapproval, if not outright disgust.

 I'll admit, my preconceptions are much less charitable and usually the same amount less true than the conservative's.
 And while we may vary on how we think they can best be achieved, we both want the same things: safety, prosperity, and happiness for our nation, community, family, and selves.